apple1986/wau-net/README.md

 | TN3K | 0.7889 | 0.6905 | 0.9637 | 32.1519 |
 | DDTI | 0.7590 | 0.6495 | 0.9700 | 27.5353 |

+For the cross-dataset experiment, models were trained on BUS-BRA and tested on BUS_UC.
+The experiment is intended as an additional assessment under dataset shift and should not be interpreted as conclusive evidence of broad cross-dataset generalization.

 ---

 ## Notes on Baseline Models